This post contains affiliate links.

 If your child has a Power Wheels car, then you're probably familiar with a dead battery and your child's disappointment that they can't go outside to drive it.
 You have a 12-volt battery in the garage that used to sit in your motorcycle, so you think that if you use that, you won't need to buy a new battery.
 But is it even possible to put a motorcycle battery into a Power Wheels car?

-You can put a motorcycle battery in a Power Wheels, but you need to be careful, as they are not made the same.
+You could put a motorcycle battery in a Power Wheels, but you need to be careful, as they are not made the same.
 A Power Wheels uses a 12-volt rechargeable battery, while a motorcycle uses a 12-volt lead-acid battery that stays charged from an alternator, which must not run down to lower than 8 volts.

 Power Wheel cars run on battery power only and do not have an alternator to keep the battery charged while in use.
 Dig in to find out how to use a motorcycle battery in a Power Wheels without damaging the battery or your child.
+I recommend you don't do this.
+It's not the upgrade you're looking for.

 What Type of Battery Does a Power Wheels Use?